“This is Jim Rockford…” How Jim Rockford Became One Of The Greatest Characters In Tv History.

 And nobody has ever had his home invaded and roughed up more than Jim, either.
 Just another day in the life of Jim Rockford:

-So basically this whole article was just to say that Jim Rockford truly is one of the greatest characters in tv history and the proof is how The Rockford Files has stood the test of time and is still holds up beautifully today, as well as the character of Rockford still influencing television and films in the detective\mystery genre that come out.
+So basically this whole article was just to say that Jim Rockford truly is one of the greatest characters in tv history and the proof is how The Rockford Files has stood the test of time and still holds up beautifully today.
+The character of Rockford has influenced many television and film characters in the detective\mystery genre that has come out over the past forty years.
 If I had to choose a private detective to hire on a case you can bet that my first and only real choice would go to Jim Rockford… Hopefully I’d have two hundred bucks handy… oh, plus expenses.
+Till next time, folks!